By Brandon Rakszawski

 For more news, information, and strategy, visit the Beyond Basic Beta Channel.

-An investment in the VanEck Morningstar Wide Moat ETF (MOAT®) may be subject to risks which include, among others, investing in equity securities, consumer discretionary, consumer staples, health care, industrials and information technology sectors, medium-capitalization companies, market, operational, index tracking, authorized participant concentration, no guarantee of active trading market, trading issues, passive management, fund shares trading, premium/discount risk and liquidity of fund shares, non-diversification and concentration risks, which may make these investments volatile in price or difficult to trade.
-Medium-capitalization companies may be subject to elevated risks.
+An investment in the Fund may be subject to risks which include, among others, risks related to investing in green metals, clean energy companies, regulatory action, and changes in governments, rare earth, and strategic metals companies, Australian Asian, European and Chinese issuers, investing through stock connect, foreign securities, emerging market issuers, foreign currency, basic materials sector, mining industry, small- and medium-capitalization companies, cash transactions, equity securities, market, operational, index-tracking, authorized participant concentration, no guarantee of active trading market, trading issues, passive management, fund shares trading, premium/discount and liquidity of fund shares, non-diversified, and concentration risks which may make these investments volatile in price or difficult to trade.
+Small- and medium-capitalization companies may be subject to elevated risks.